balapitchuka/notes/software_testing.md

 - **Unit Testing**
    - It focuses on testing smallest unit of software design.
 Eg: a function etc.
+   - Tests single units of functionality in isolation hence call **unittesting**
 - **Integration Testing**
    - Integration testing is testing in which a group of components are combined to produce output.
    - Examples: